The Lord of the Rings: War in the North: Gameplay

 The game also features online co-op gameplay for up to three players, each controlling one character.
-When playing in co-op mode, players can swap items between one another, and each player can find secrets unique to his or her character, meaning all of a level's secrets can be found in a single play-through, which they can't in single-player mode.
+When playing in co-op mode, players can swap items between one another, and each player can find secrets unique to his or her character, meaning all of a level's secrets can be found in a single play-through, which they can not in single-player mode.
 Also in multiplayer, when all three player controlled characters are fighting a strong enemy, they can build up a combo chain.
 When the chain is sufficiently long, the players enter "Hero Mode," which results in much stronger attacks.
 To build up the combo chain, the player must continuously land successful attacks without being hit.
-Single-player games also include a hero mode, although it is limited to the player-character; the AI allies do not enter hero mode.
+Single-player games also include a hero mode, although it is limited to the player character; the AI allies do not enter hero mode.

 Characters gain experience by defeating enemies and completing quests.
 A character will level up when enough experience points have been gained.
 Once a character has leveled up, they get three points to spend on their stats (strength, will, stamina and dexterity), and one skill point to use in their skill tree.
 Players' skills are attached to their melee weapon, their long range weapon and their defensive stance; i.e. some skills are only available during melee combat, some during long-range combat and some when the player is blocking.

 The game features two unlockable difficulty modes.
 When the player first plays the game, they can play on either "easy" or "normal."
 Once normal has been defeated, "Heroic" mode is unlocked.
 If this mode is defeated, "Legendary" mode becomes available.
 Playing through harder difficulties takes the form of a New Game Plus; the characters keep equipment, money, updated stats and unlocked skills from all previous playthroughs.